tfgg/yournextmep/_candidates/eu2014/ukip/stuart-agnew.md

 person: stuart-agnew
 region: eastern
 party: ukip
-title: Eastern - UKIP - Stuart Agnew
+title: Stuart Agnew is running for MEP in Eastern for UKIP
 incumbent: true
 ---